Schrems II:

 Confirm Compliance with “Appropriate Safeguards”

-• Analyze your organization’s current data transfers and data processing practices to confirm that you meet all requirements of the SCCs.
+• Analyze your organization’s data transfers and data processing practices to confirm that you meet all requirements of the SCCs.

 • Ensure that the new 2021 SCCs adopted by the European Commission are in effect between your organization and all clients or customers that may be exporting regulated personal data to you.